owl4ce/linucc224/README.md

 > Some [notes](https://github.com/owl4ce/kurisu-x86_64/#note) if you use an image more than **80**x**80** pixels.
 That takes some crazy tricks.

 > **How does it work?** :thinking:
-> It simply patches the Linux source code as seen in this [example commit](https://github.com/owl4ce/linucc224/commit/90ddf7e7e23da39946142749c0761d824d045b3f.patch) with a newly converted logo, flexibly based on your own logo filename.
-So you can add the new logo continuously with different filenames.
+> It simply patches the Linux source code as seen in this [example diff](https://github.com/owl4ce/linucc224/commit/90ddf7e7e23da39946142749c0761d824d045b3f.diff) with a newly converted logo, flexibly based on your own logo file-name.
+So you can add the new logo continuously with different file-names.
 >
 > In order to purify the kernel source, it's reverted all except for the **.ppm** logo only.